-Name

-Page 3

-Use "Pig" by Gregory Denman as an example.
-Write an add-a-word poem about your topic.
-Use some (or all) of the adjectives you came up with on page 2.
-You may add new adjectives.
-You may use nonsense words and/or adjective phrases.
-The only rule is to add a describing word or phrase to each line.
+Name Page 3 Use "Pig" by Gregory Denman as an example.
+Write an all) of the adjectives you came up with on page 2.
+You rand/or adjective phrases.
+The only rule is to add a description. dd new adjectives.
+You may use nonsense word whole class.
+Have fun!